djbower/spider/README.md

     ccmake .            # with apt you may need to install this separately
     ```

-4. Use the ccmake interface to set values similar to those below.
+4. Use the `ccmake` interface to set values similar to those below.
 Make sure you type "c" to configure once you have entered these values, then "g" to generate and exit.
-Note: specify the same C compiler you used to install PETSc (probably "gcc"):
+Note: specify the same C compiler you used to install PETSc (probably `gcc`):

     ```
     CMAKE_C_COMPILER: gcc